Updated for 2021, here’s my ultimate list of fun, weird, wonderful and FREE things to do in Phnom Penh, Cambodia!

 39. Foster your inner Francophile at Institut Francais du Cambodge.
 Events aren’t as regular as at Meta House, but if you’re after something a little different, Cambodia’s French institute on Street 184 has a predilection for classic continental and silent films.
 Screenings are enjoyed plein air and sometimes hosted in partnership with Khmer NGOs.
+Check times here.

 40. Walk yourself down Street 13.
 Not all of Phnom Penh’s streets warrant a walking tour, but Street 13 which links the National Museum and Chinese House is a popular route if you want to take in colonial architecture and bustling markets in equal measure.
 This guide written by Travel Fish is a helpful resource.